rar0n/sd-webui-Lora-queue-helper/README.md

 I don't really know Python, so I enlisted some help from Claude 3.5 Sonnet.
 Unfortunately, I used up the free limit (for now) and Claude wasn't quite finished with it... so I hacked together the rest.
 Seems to work.

-### Bug
+### Bugs

-I've noticed it might repeat one Lora sometimes in the middle of a Lora batch run.
+ - I've noticed it might repeat one Lora sometimes in the middle of a Lora batch run.
 I'm not sure what's up with that.
+ - The "Use same random seed" checkbox don't actually do anything.
 Apart from this it seems to work nice.

 ## Install